Schwab U.S. Mid-Cap ETF (NYSEARCA:SCHM) Position Lifted by Koshinski Asset Management Inc.

-Koshinski Asset Management Inc. grew its holdings in shares of Schwab U.S. Mid-Cap ETF (NYSEARCA:SCHM – Get Rating) by 4.2% in the third quarter, HoldingsChannel reports.
-The fund owned 157,723 shares of the company’s stock after purchasing an additional 6,296 shares during the quarter.
-Schwab U.S. Mid-Cap ETF makes up about 2.5% of Koshinski Asset Management Inc.’s portfolio, making the stock its 3rd largest holding.
-Koshinski Asset Management Inc.’s holdings in Schwab U.S. Mid-Cap ETF were worth $21,350,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Koshinski Asset Management Inc. grew its holdings in shares of Schwab U.S. Mid-Cap ETF (NYSEARCA:SCHM – Get Rating) by 4.2% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 157,723 shares of the company’s stock after acquiring an additional 6,296 shares during the period.
+Schwab U.S. Mid-Cap ETF comprises approximately 2.5% of Koshinski Asset Management Inc.’s holdings, making the stock its 3rd largest position.
+Koshinski Asset Management Inc. owned about 0.11% of Schwab U.S. Mid-Cap ETF worth $21,350,000 as of its most recent SEC filing.

 Schwab U.S. Mid-Cap ETF Trading Up 0.6 %